10 Most Expensive Yachts in 2026 (Billionaire Superyachts Ranked by Price & Size)

 Modern Tokenisation Platforms

 The emerging solution to these traditional ownership barriers is maritime tokenization.
 It represents a profound shift in how these high-value assets are financed and owned.
 Platforms are creating a new model for fractional ownership of yachts, which is projected to reach $2 billion by 2028.
 This enables investment with minimums of $10K-$100, a fraction of the cost of a traditional purchase.
 It promises enhanced liquidity through secondary trading on blockchain platforms.
-It offers institutional-grade vessel management and transparent reporting, making ultra-luxury assets more accessible and more viable as an investment.
+It offers institutional-grade ship management and transparent reporting, making ultra-luxury assets more accessible and more viable as an investment.

 The ultra-luxury yacht market represents over $10 billion in assets, with its grandeur and engineering prowess continuing to define maritime luxury.
 However, this guide has revealed that this market is also a complex web of unique economics, geopolitical influences, and technological innovation.